Thomas Trotter (impresario)

 Thomas Trotter (1779–8 September, 1851; Worthing), was an English theatrical impresario active in English provincial theatre in the early nineteenth century.
 He was based in Worthing, but opened theatres at a number of other locations.

 Theatrical career

 Thomas was based in Hythe, Kent when he first acted on the stage in 1794, aged 15.

 Trotter was a member of the Prestonian Lodge of Perfect Friendship, a freemasonic lodge founded in 1797 and meeting at the Kings's Arms, Grays, Essex.
 His membership documentation refers to him as a comedian.

+Theatre management

+Trotter first opened a theatre within an old barn in Worthing High Street in 1802.
+The three month season was a success, and a petition was created calling for a permanent theatre in the town.
+The petition was headed by Edward Ogle, whom funded the construction of a new theatre in Ann Street, which opened in 1807.
+Trotter would run the new theatre, but would in the meantime start building further theatres in Sittingbourne in 1803, Hythe, Kent and Southend-on-Sea in 1804, and run several others in Shoreham-by-Sea, Littlehampton, Arundel, Gravesend, Maidstone and Brighton.
+Trotter would go and lead the construction of new Royal Baths in Paragon Street, Worthing, which opened in 1823.